After strolling leisurely along the ocean-side avenue the couple in white turns west into the city, followed closely by The Handler and Medic.

 They sit on the bench for about an hour, going over their stories and Medic’s fallback.
 At one point a stray dog wanders over and The Handler encourages Medic to try to put it to sleep.
 The animal seems to relax in response to Medic’s droopy-eyed attempts but it’s not until The Handler gets involved that the canine lies down in the middle of the sidewalk and dozes off.

 Before Medic has a chance to repeat his unease they spot the man and woman heading back down the stairwell.
-The Handler and Medic scurry into the park and conceal themselves casually behind a large tree.
+The Handler and Medic scurry into the park and conceal themselves hurriedly behind a large tree.

 Medic gets a better view of the couple as they emerge onto the street and head back in the direction from which they’d come earlier.
 The woman is now wearing a floral dress and subdued pastel slippers.
 The man sports a pair of navy shorts with a slightly lighter shirt and a pair of white runners on his sockless feet.
 Her golden hair hangs halfway down her back when it’s not being tossed around by the breeze.
 His balding head, ringed by trimmed gray hair, is unaffected by the wind.
 They’re both tanned, relaxed, and happy.